A TO Z TERMINOLOGY

 Elastic Limit – The maximum stress to which a material can be subjected without permanent deformation or failure by breaking.

-Elasticity – The ability of a material to return to original shape and dimensions after a deforming load has been removed.
+Elasticity – The ability of a material to return to its original shape and dimensions after a deforming load has been removed.

-Electrical Stick-Out – In any welding process using a solid or flux cored wire, the electrical stick-out is the distance from the contact tip to the un-melted electrode end.
+Electrical Stick-Out – In any welding process using a solid or flux-cored wire, the electrical stick-out is the distance from the contact tip to the un-melted electrode end.
 Sometimes called the “amount of wire in resistance”.
 This distance influences melt-off rate, penetration, and weld bead shape.

 Electrode – The plasma arc torch part from which arc current is emitted.

-Electrode Coating – The mixture of chemicals, minerals and metallic alloys applied to the core wire.
+Electrode Coating – The mixture of chemicals, minerals, and metallic alloys applied to the core wire.
 The coating controls the welding current, the welding position, and provides a shielding atmosphere, deoxidizers to clean the weld metal, and the welding slag that absorbs impurities from the weld metal.
 It also helps shape the weld bead and becomes an insulating blanket over the weld bead.